AzethMeron/Zeke-2.0/README.md

 Most scripts are library scripts.
 Callable scripts are called "executable_*"
 executable_main.py - main script of Discord Bot

+NOTE: This bot IS NOT plug&play.
+Features are NOT hardcoded and most things can be changed with use of commands.
+Actually, not only can, but must.

 ---
 # REQUIREMENTS.
 Created using programs & libraries: